Top 5 Docker logging methods to fit your container deployment strategy

 Key Considerations When Logging in Docker

 Although there are some similarities, container-based logging is still very different from traditional application-based logging.
-As you consider the different approaches to logging in Docker, there are a few things you’ll want to keep in mind.
+As you consider the different Docker logging approaches, there are a few things you’ll want to keep in mind.

 Containers Are Transient